mandykoh/go-covertree/README.md

 ## Thread safety

+[Tree](https://godoc.org/github.com/mandykoh/go-covertree#Tree) instances are thread-safe for readonly access.

+Insertions into the tree (using `Insert`) are safe to make concurrently, allowing tree building to be parallelised.

+Searching the tree (using `FindNearest`) is safe to do concurrently, including with insertions.

-[Tree](https://godoc.org/github.com/mandykoh/go-covertree#Tree) instances are thread-safe for readonly access, but should be externally synchronised if concurrent read-write access is required.
+Removals from the tree (using `Remove`) are not thread-safe and should be externally synchronised if concurrent read-write access is required.

 [Store](https://godoc.org/github.com/mandykoh/go-covertree#Store) implementations should observe their own thread-safety considerations.

 ## Example usage